Aid Priorities in Fragile and Conflict-Affected Contexts

 Location: Online - Teams Webinar

 By 2030, the vast majority of the world’s extreme poor are projected to live in fragile and conflict-affected contexts.
-This event from K4DD will explore the growing importance of these contexts, particularly for global development and stability.
+This event from K4DD explored the growing importance of these contexts, particularly for global development and stability.

 A photo of a 4x4 vehicle making a sharp turn on a narrow road.
 The vehicle is grey and it has orange sacks on the roof.
 A man stands next to the car looking at the camera.
 There is another 4x4 in the background.